silabs-ibm/IBM-Cloud-Private/Istio/Calculator/README.md

 b) "make testts3" - two calls one with the header and another without to demonstrate redirection to traffic
 c) "make cleants3" - clean up the traffic rules

+4) Traffic mirroring - Mirror calls to a service
+a) "make initmirror" - Set up mirroring of calls to compositeop-v1 to compositeop-v2
+b) "make testmirror" - Execute test calls to show mirroring, use jaegar ui to see the calls mirrored
+c) "make cleanmirror" - clean up the mirror rules

 ## Testing microservices
-4) Introduce a fixed delay of 30s to v1 of compositeop servie
+1) Introduce a fixed delay of 30s to v1 of compositeop servie
 a) "make initfd" - Set up the fixed dealy
 b) "make testfd" - all calls take time to execute because of the 30s delay to the compositeop service
 c) "make cleanfd" - clean up the virtual service

-5) Combine fixed delay and request timeout to demonstrate timeouts for microservice through istio
+2) Combine fixed delay and request timeout to demonstrate timeouts for microservice through istio
 a) "make initrt" - Set up the fixed dealy & request timeouts
 b) "make testrt" - see calls to processor service timeout in 10s because of a fixed delay os 30s
 c) "make cleanrt" - clean up the virtual services

-6) Fault injection
+3) Fault injection
 a) "make initfi" - Set up the http faults with code 500 for all traffic to compositeop-v2
 b) "make testfi" - Some calls time out with the error
 c) "make cleanfi" - clean up the virtual services

+## Handling microservice failures
+1) Circuit Breaker - Set up a circuit breaker
+a) "make initcb" - Set up circuit breaker for compositeop service
+b) "make testreqcb" - Use fortio load testing tool to execute a single call, this should succeed
+c) "make testreqscb" - Use fortio to execute multiple calls concurrently and this should cause circuit breaker to be triggered
+d) "make infocb" - Query istio proxy to see the pending calls to verify circuit breaker trigger
+e) "make cleancb" - clean up the circuit breaker setup

 ## Monitoring
-7) Run "make monitor" on a separate command line to set up all monitoring services.
+1) Run "make monitor" on a separate command line to set up all monitoring services.
 This assumes all istio addons are installed.
 a) http://localhost:16686 - Jaeger UI to see the tracing
 b) http://localhost:7411 - Zipkin UI to see the traces